potatoprank/LuauBoops/README.md

 ## Variables

 Variables are about what you'd expect in Luau.
-Variables can be assigned to with the `=` operator.
+Variables are assigned with the `=` operator.

 Global variables do not need to be declared.
-You simple assign to them and they get created if they don't already exist or assigned to if they do.
+You simply assign them, and they're created if they don't already exist or assigned if they do.

 ```
 myGlobalVar = "I created a global variable"